skip navigation

 A Real Life Example: "The Inaugural Stumble"

 On January 20, 2008, Chief Justice Roberts gave Barack Obama the presidential oath.
-Unexpectedly, he changed the word order of the traditional oath.
+Unexpectedly, the Chief Justice changed the word order of the traditional oath.
 Why?
+As a strict grammarian, he wanted to avoid splitting the verb phrase with an adverb.

 There was a moment of silence.
-Barack Obama tried to resolve the difference mid-sentence.
+Barack Obama, who had memorized the oath, tried to resolve the difference mid-sentence.
 As a result, he said the word "faithfully" twice.
-The next day, the presidential oath was readministered to Barack Obama to make sure it was properly done.
+Because there was concern that the oath had not been administered correctly, it was readministered to Barack Obama the next day to make sure it was done properly.

-“I do solemnly swear that I will execute ... faithfully the office of president of the United States faithfully ..."
+Barak Obama: “I do solemnly swear that I will execute … faithfully the office of president of the United States faithfully…"

 TRADITIONAL WORD ORDER OF OATH CHANGED WORD ORDER